SammyEnigma/MenuExtractor/README.txt

-A class that can enumerate an existing QMenu, and generate XML that can be added to an .ui file.
+This is a small Qt/C++ project.
+I've created a class XmlEnumerator which can enumerate an existing QMenu, and generate XML that can be added to an .ui file.

 Usage: